How do you get more backlinks in 2022?

 What’s a Good Number of Backlinks?

-The key to knowing how many backlinks you need is to examine your competitors.
+Examining your competitors is key to knowing how many backlinks you need.

 And this process is called a backlink gap analysis.